patooworld/vsixvhax/Completion-Cache.md

 [[images/completion-cache/bad.png]]

-In this case, you can try fixing the error and invoke the ["Restart Language Server"](https://github.com/vshaxe/vshaxe/wiki/Commands#haxe-restart-language-server) command.
+In this case, you can try fixing the error and invoke the [Restart Language Server](https://github.com/vshaxe/vshaxe/wiki/Commands#haxe-restart-language-server) command.

 ### How big is the impact?